markerikson/react-redux-cesium-testing-demo/README.md

 # React-Redux-Cesium-Testing Demo

-This sample project demonstrates demonstrates several things:
+This sample project demonstrates a variety of useful project configuration and setup techniques, including:

+- **Application**
-* Application code using React and Redux, with bare-basic usage of loading images and CSS
+  - Application code using React and Redux, with bare-basic usage of loading images and CSS
+  - Creation of a React component that is loaded asynchronously and rendered when it becomes available
-* Use of the Cesium 3D globe library, inside a React component, installed using NPM, and with the Cesium pre-built assets served directly from `/node_modules/cesium/` instead of requiring a copy step during development
+  - Usage of the Cesium 3D globe library inside a React component, with another React component attaching a Cesium billboard to the globe
+- **Webpack**
-* Webpack configuration using a "base" set of config options, and multiple extensions of that for development, production, offline test execution, and live test execution in a browser
+  - Configuration using a "base" set of config options, and multiple extensions of that for development, production, and multiple test execution approaches
+  - Use of Webpack's `DllPlugin` and `DllReferencePlugin` to pre-compile specific dependencies, allowing later application builds to be faster since those dependencies don't need to be parsed
+  - Use of Cesium as installed from NPM, and with the Cesium pre-built assets served directly from `/node_modules/cesium/` instead of requiring a copy step during development
+- **Testing**
-* Test configuration using Mocha+JSDOM+Chai+Sinon+Enzyme, allowing execution of React component unit tests in a Node environment without the need for Karma or a browser
+  - Test configuration using Mocha+JSDOM+Chai+Sinon+Enzyme, allowing execution of application tests and React component unit tests in a Node environment without the need for Karma or a browser
+  - Testing of a React component that uses Cesium primitives
+  - Demonstration of several different approaches for running Mocha tests:
+    - Build bundle with Webpack, run Mocha against the bundle
+    - Use of `mocha-loader` to run a live-watching test server, with results displayed in a browser
+    - Use of `mocha-webpack` to run a live-watching test process, with results displayed in a console
+- **Miscellaneous Setup**
-* Basic ESLint configuration for style checking
+  - Basic ESLint configuration for style checking
-* Use of the [shrinkpack](https://github.com/JamieMason/shrinkpack) tool for committing dependencies with minimal overhead, thus allowing dependable and repeatable installations while minimizing the risk of being affected by problems like NPM-Left-Pad-Gate
+  - Use of the [shrinkpack](https://github.com/JamieMason/shrinkpack) tool for committing dependencies with minimal overhead, thus allowing dependable and repeatable installations while minimizing the risk of being affected by problems like NPM-Left-Pad-Gate
-* Creation of a React component that is loaded asynchronously and rendered when it becomes available

 Note that this codebase started as a prototype / research project, and any actual code in here is probably pretty ugly and not well documented.
 The intent is to demonstrate a mostly-working project configuration that implements some specific capabilities, and might serve as a useful example for others interested in the same approaches.
 You probably don't want to use this as the basis for an actual production application :)